rbjones/StarDust/README.md

 We may begin by thinking of this as a STEM fantasy, but though fantastic, my commitment to progressing its realisation is pretty solid (if not my ability to do it alone).
 The main danger to its completion is that someone else will get there before me, and I will have to rethink my objectives in the context that such success would create.
-Not that there is any definite endpoint to the progression entailed, such success would only interfere with the early stages and leave a continuation replete with continuing challenges.
+Not that there is any definite endpoint to the progression entailed.
+Such success would only interfere with the early stages and leave a continuation replete with continuing challenges.

 The StartDust repo seeks to articulate the highest level conception of the aims and methods of the project.
 This gives way to more fundamental philosophical and architectural thinking for which the SynEpis repository is the place, so called because my conception of the depest philosophical foundations for this project is epistemological, and the kind of epistemology involved is more akin to the earliest and most abstract stages in the design of cognitive systems than it is to the more traditional philosophical approach to philosophy which regards knowledge as a given which it is the business of philosophy to enquire into and cast light upon.